Applecross ferry terminal: Description

 The Applecross ferry terminal is located next to the Raffles Hotel, and will provide access to bus services along Canning Highway and the surrounding area as well.

 History

 Development applications for the Applecross and Matilda Bay terminals were lodged in September 2025.
 In November 2025, the Environmental Protection Authority ruled that the ferry terminal would not need a formal environmental assessment.
-Construction is planned to begin in mid-2026.
+In May 2026, tenders were sought for the construction of the two ferry terminals.

 Opposition to the Applecross ferry terminal has been lower than opposition to the Matilda Bay terminal.
 In August 2025, some Applecross residents, who formed the Canning Bridge Ferry Action Group, called for the terminal to be located across the river at Como instead.
 They claimed that the Applecross location would be dangerous for dolphins and swans.
 Some City of Melville councillors voiced concerns that the Applecross terminal would not be well integrated with bus or train services.
 One councillor said that the Applecross jetty would be a better location, whereas another councillor said Point Walter would be better.